taintedsilk/Wplace-BlueMarble/docs/README.md

 <a href="" target="_blank" rel="noopener noreferrer"><img alt="Downloads" src="https://img.shields.io/github/downloads/SwingTheVine/Wplace-BlueMarble/total.svg"></a>
 <a href="" target="_blank" rel="noopener noreferrer"><img alt="Build" src="https://github.com/SwingTheVine/Wplace-BlueMarble/actions/workflows/build.yml/badge.svg"></a>
 <a href="" target="_blank" rel="noopener noreferrer"><img alt="CodeQL" src="https://github.com/SwingTheVine/Wplace-BlueMarble/actions/workflows/github-code-scanning/codeql/badge.svg"></a>
+<h2>Fork Info</h2>
+A vibe coded fork of Blue Marble that adds the missing feature to SEMI-automatically paint How to use:
+Enable Quick Paint, enter amount of pixels to reserve When you paint any pixel, it will prevent the pixel from being painted and instead paint the pixels that are incorrect in the template
+Extension will automatically detect the colors you have and current paint charge remaining (the current page charge will update after you reload the page after quick painting)
 <h2>Quick Guide</h2>
 <p>
   Press the arrows to reveal the option you want.